PC-Admin/provision-servers/README.md

 2) Configure the DigitalOcean and CloudFlare API keys in [group_vars/all](group_vars/all).

-3) Run the setup.yml playbook:
+3) Run the setup.yml playbook and monitor for the interactive input:

 `$ ansible-playbook -v -i inventory/hosts setup.yml`